JordanCWard/SQL/README.md

 <br>

-154. April & May Sign Up's
+154. Amazon - April & May Sign Up's

 You have been asked to get a list of all the sign up IDs with transaction start dates in either April or May.
 Since a sign up ID can be used for multiple transactions only output the unique ID.
 Your output should contain a list of non duplicated sign-up IDs.